New York Crystal Palace: Use in the exhibition

 President Franklin Pierce spoke at the dedication on July 14, 1853.
 Theodore Sedgwick was the first president of the Crystal Palace Association.
 After a year, he was succeeded by Phineas T. Barnum who put together a reinauguration in May 1854 when Henry Ward Beecher and Elihu Burritt were the featured orators.
 This revived interest in the Palace, but by the end of 1856 it was a dead property.

 Elisha Otis demonstrated the safety elevator, which prevented the fall of the cab if the cable broke, at the Crystal Palace in 1854 in a dramatic presentation.
+The elevator in the tower was one of the first run by steam power.

 Observatory

 The adjoining Latting Observatory, a wooden tower 315 ft high, allowed visitors to see into Queens to the east, Staten Island to the south, and New Jersey to the west.
 The tower, taller than the spire of Trinity Church at 290 ft, was the tallest structure in New York City from the time it was constructed in 1853 until it was shortened in 1855; it burned down in 1856.
 The Crystal Palace itself barely escaped destruction.